October 3, 2012

 On National Day, the Lamma Island Ferry Collision caused over a hundred injuries and deaths.
 The whole city was deeply grieved by the accident.
 While we are mourning for the victims, we should learn from the tragedy and be more prepared in preventing and responding to accidents.

 Occupational Health and Safety management systems (OHSAS 18001:2007) provide an effective safety management system for accidents prevention and response.
-The systems do not only include safety procedures and risk analysis, but more importantly, a crisis drill, which is a very effective measure.
+The systems do not only include safety procedures and risk analysis but more importantly, a crisis drill, which is a very effective measure.

-Safety management system is a complicated culture.
+The safety management system is a complicated culture.
 Apart from education, practice and recognition from the public are required in order to fully leverage its function.